simonambridge/DataStax-5.0-Multi-Instance-OpsCenter-and-datastax-agent/README.md

 ```
 cqlsh node2
 ```
-###Set column value to null
+###Set Column Value To Null
 ```
 USE ticker;
 UPDATE symbol_history SET high = null WHERE symbol = 'CORP' and year = 2016 and month = 1 and day = 1;
 ```

-###Delete an entire row
+###Delete An Entire Row

 ```
 DELETE FROM symbol_history WHERE symbol = 'CORP' and year = 2016 and month = 1 and day = 5;
 ```
-We proceed to flush again to generate a new SSTable, and then perform a major compaction yielding a single SSTable.
+Flush again to generate a new SSTable, and then run a major compaction to create a single SSTable.

 nodetool -p 7299 flush
 nodetool -p 7299 compact ticker